Before going deep down in its history and alphabet; the standard blow-your-mind for the Turkish Language example is:

 Old Anatolian (Old Ottoman – between the 13th and the 15th centuries)

 The oldest written records are found upon stone monuments in Central Asia, in the Orhon, Yenisey and Talas regions within the boundaries of present-day Mongolia.
 These were erected to Bilge Kagan (735), Kultigin (732), and the vizier Tonyukuk (724-726).
 Apart from these, there are some one hundred inscriptions of various sizes mentioned by the Swedish army officer Johan von Strahlenberg.
 The first to read them and publish his results was the Danish Turcologist Wilhelm Thomsen, while the Russian Turkologist (of Prussian extraction) Wilhelm Radloff contributed in a major way to the deciphering of the script.
-The perfection of it used in these records, which document the social and political life of the Gokturk Dynasty, proves that as a language of letters, it has been in use from very ancient times.
+The perfection of it used in these records, which document the social and political life of the Gokturk Dynasty, proves that as a language of letters, it has been in use since very ancient times.

 In later periods many forms of writing would appear as Nestorian writing in the northeast, Sogd, Uighur, and Pali writings in the southeast, Manichaean texts.
 In Brahman writing, and from the 11th century onward, Arabic script for Islamic texts.
 In addition, depending on the region in which they lived, the Turks have employed Suryani, Armenian, Georgian and ancient Greek alphabets, producing literary works which have transmitted the culture up to the present day.